Earl of Desmond: Earl of Desmond: third and fourth creation

 The third creation was in 1619 for Richard Preston, 1st Lord Dingwall, who was also created Baron Dunmore.

-The fourth creation happened while Preston was still alive, in 1622 for George Feilding, 1st Viscount Callan, second son of the Earl of Denbigh and nephew of James I's favourite and lover, George Villiers.
+The fourth creation happened while Preston was still alive, in 1622 for George Feilding, 1st Viscount Callan, second son of the Earl of Denbigh and nephew of James I's favourite, George Villiers.
 The eight-year-old Feilding was given the right to the title Earl of Desmond as and when Preston died without a male heir.
-Preston had also been a favourite and probably lover of James I; he had a daughter who, the plan was, George Feilding would marry, but this did not happen.
+Preston had also been a favourite of James I; he had a daughter who, the plan was, George Feilding would marry, but this did not happen.
 In 1628 Preston died and George was made Earl of Desmond by Charles I (Preston's Scottish Lordship of Dingwall passed to his daughter Elizabeth, the Duchess of Ormond).

 George Feilding's eldest son, the second Earl of Desmond, also inherited the title of third Earl of Denbigh after his uncle, the second Earl of Denbigh, died childless.
 The title Earl of Desmond has descended subsequently with the title Earl of Denbigh and the current holder is the twelfth Earl of Denbigh and eleventh Earl of Desmond.